benjamin-hodgson/Contexts/README.md

 [`Machine.Specifications`](https://github.com/machine/machine.specifications).

 Writing tests which read like sentences can encourage you to focus your testing efforts on the externally observable behaviour of the code.
+Contexts is designed around this test-as-sentence idea.
-Contexts can make this easy for you, by running test methods in sequence based on their names.
+It makes it easier for you by running methods in sequence based on their names.

 Guide